VR51/host-flash/README.md

 Use Host Flash™ to manage your computer's hosts file.

-Make sure manual edits to the hosts file are above the content added by Host Flash™ otherwise Host Flash™ will delete them.
+Make sure manual edits to the hosts file are above the content added by Host Flash™ otherwise Host Flash™ will delete them when the rules are updated.

 Updates to the hosts file rules that are managed through Host Flash™ will be respected by Host Flash™ in subsequent funs.

 # Requirements
 This program needs curl, sed, zip, unzip and p7zip to be installed in the OS environment.
-Host Flash™ will display an alert if any of those programs is not installed and will prompt you to install them (see Host Flash™ options).
+Host Flash™ will display an alert if any of these programs is not installed and will prompt you to install them (see Host Flash™ options).

 This software is known to work on Debian Linux systems.
 It may or may not work on other Unix based systems.
+It is a BASH program so any system with BASH installed should be fine.

 # Portability
 Host Flash™ will run in many Debian (and probably non Debian) environments like Ubuntu, Kubuntu and Debian.
-It might work on rooted Android devices, though full BusyBox needs to be installed into Android with a few additional shell scripts (it is easier to compile the hosts file on a full Linux machine then transfer it to Android).
+It might work on rooted Android devices, though full BusyBox needs to be installed into Android with a few additional shell scripts (though it is quicker and easier to compile the hosts file on a full Linux machine then transfer the file to Android).

-If you want to reuse local Host Flash™ settings in other environments, just move the .hf* files from $HOME to $HOME of other environments.
+If you want to reuse local Host Flash™ settings in other environments, just move the .hf* files from $HOME to the $HOME of other environments.

 # How to Use Host Flash™
 Download Host Flash™ from GitHub, run the program, follow the on screen prompts to quickly configure the program and install your new hosts file block list.
 Custom settings automatically saved by Host Flash™ in realtime.